3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 Save & restart!

 ## To use adaptive meshing all files MUST have been sliced with `Exclude Objects` active.
-## IF NOT YOU WILL RECEIVE THE FOLLOWING ERROR!!
+## IF NOT YOU WILL RECEIVE THE FOLLOWING ERRORS!!

+IF you use ORCA SLICER:

 `Error evaluating 'gcode_macro PRINT_START:gcode': gcode.CommandError: This error is caused by the sliced file not having EXCLUDE_OBJECT enabled!
 Please disable Adaptive_Meshing in the user_settings.cfg or re-slice the file with it enabled and restart the print!`

+If you use another slicer:

+`Internal error on command:"PRINT_START"`

+`Internal error on command:"BED_MESH_CALIBRATE"`

 * If you own a Sovol SV06/Plus with a Sovol Klipper screen or a Sovol SV07/Plus unfortunately you CAN NOT use this new adaptive mesh feature - DO NOT try to update your system to the latest version of Klipper etc or you WILL BRICK IT!!!
 You have been warned.